 Tehran, November 22 – Technical specialists in Iran’s capital sent a ripple through the country’s construction industry Tuesday morning with the revelation that cranes, from which homosexuals are hanged in public, can also be used in the construction field to move heavy or large objects.
+Who’d have thought it?
+It appears that somewhat miraculously they’ve discovered a way to move differing steel beam sizes.
+Gone are the days of donkeys and wood-rolling.

 A group of engineers and architects published an article in a local Iranian technical journal this week to the effect that the physical properties and capabilities of construction cranes appear suitable for the lifting and moving of materials and equipment used in construction or renovation of tall buildings.
 In fact, they posited, such cranes might even find use in clearing large accumulations of debris, such as in salvage or mining operations.
 The article proposes allocating several of the country’s gay-hanging cranes for purposes of evaluation.